9 Fixed Mindset VS Growth Mindset Real-World Examples

 4. Other People’s Success

 Speaking of failure, let’s talk about other people’s success.
-When you see other people succeed, do you feel inspired to do the same?
-Or do you feel resentful because there is only but so much room at the top?
+Do you feel inspired to do the same when you see other people succeed?
+Or do you resentful because there is only so much room at the top?

-Having a scarcity mentality when it comes to success breeds a cut-throat culture where people try to tear others down to get to the top.
+Having a scarcity mentality regarding success breeds a cut-throat culture where people try to tear others down to get to the top.

-People lose focus of their purpose in an attempt to make sure no one can surpass them.
-And, instead of making efforts to continuously improve themselves, people with a fixed mindset are more concerned with comparing themselves to others.
+People lose focus on their purpose in an attempt to ensure no one can surpass them.
+Instead of making efforts to continuously improve themselves, people with a fixed mindset are more concerned with comparing themselves to others.

-Let’s say someone at work gained recognition for a recent project that, once implemented, was able to improve the efficiency of a common process in the office.
+Let’s say someone at work gained recognition for a recent project that, once implemented, improved the efficiency of a standard process in the office.
 This made everyone’s life a bit easier–even your own–and there’s been a lot of talk surrounding the “win” ever since.

 How are you feeling?